syntevo/docs/src/SmartGit/Manual/GUI/Branch/Rebase.md

 > This is because commits themselves are not considered drop targets -- only the space between them is.
 > Supporting such drag operations would require changing this behavior, which could negatively impact usability for most users due to the increased complexity.
 >
-> To still be able to perform such a **Rebase** for a single commit, you can enable advanced drag-and-drop operations by configuring [Low-level property](../AdvancedSettings/Low-Level-Properties.md) `log.graph.dragAndDrop.offerAdvancedOperationsForDropsOntoAncestors`.
+> To still be able to perform such a **Rebase** for a single commit, you can enable advanced drag-and-drop operations by configuring [Low-Level Property](../AdvancedSettings/Low-Level-Properties.md) `log.graph.dragAndDrop.offerAdvancedOperationsForDropsOntoAncestors`.

 ## Resolving Conflicts